xiendongShen/Deep-Optimal-Stopping/README.md

 # Deep-Optimal-Stopping for Bermudan Max-Call Options
-Implementation of deep optimal stopping methods to price Bermudan max-call options.
-Neural networks trained on Monte Carlo simulations approximate optimal stopping rules and compute lower and upper price bounds under the Black–Scholes model.
+This project implements the deep optimal stopping framework to price Bermudan max-call options.
+Using neural networks trained on Monte Carlo simulations under the Black–Scholes model, the code approximates optimal stopping rules and computes lower and upper bounds for option values in high-dimensional settings, following Becker, Cheridito, and Jentzen (2019).